fribergr/bootstrap-stockholms-stad/readme.md

 ---

-The `stockholm_stad.css` file does contain some classes that may be used for footers, information boxes and Stockholms stad-flavoured panels.
+The `stockholm_stad.css` file does contain some classes that may be used for footers, information boxes, Stockholms stad-flavoured panels, navbars and helpclasses for structuring the logo in the page header.

 **The following classes has been added**